HUNGARY PLANS TO BUY NEW CARGO AIRCRAFT TO REPLACE OLD AN-26 FLEET

 Hungary is currently pushing ahead its military modernization program which began 12 years ago with the lease of 14 Gripen fighter jets to replace the MiG-29 fleet.
 Over the past year, the nation has purchased second-hand A319 and Falcon 7x aircraft for VIP and troops transport and new Airbus H145M and H225M helicopters equipped with advanced weapons management system.
 Today the only aircraft left without a substitute in the fleet of the Hungarian Armed Forces is the An-26 airlifter.

-According to a news appeared on dailynewshungary.com and the information received from our local source, Hungary is looking at a new transport aircraft to replace the old cargo plane.
-Chief of Staff Tibor Benkő said the nation intends to buy a reconditioned or new plane designed for military purposes and equipped with a rear loading ramp.
+According to information received from our local source, Hungary is looking into a new transport plane to replace the old cargo plane.
+The plan was also confirmed by Chief of Staff Tibor Benkő who said in a recent interview that the nation intends to purchase a refurbished or new aircraft designed for military purposes and equipped with a rear loading ramp.

 Written by Matteo Sanzani